by Bob Barner. Publisher: Chronicle Books.

 III.
 Making Connections between Visual Arts And Other Disciplines

 B. Begin to identify connections between the visual arts and content areas across the curriculum.

 You can integrate this lesson by showing real x-rays to the students:

 Human X-Rays on Film - Grades Pre K & up.
 Hold these life-sized human x-rays up to the light or use them on a light table and see every authentic detail of a real skeletal system.
 Arrange the 18 pieces together to reproduce the entire body of a young adult.
 5' tall (1.5 m).
 Teacher guide included.

-Teacher will show x-rays, read book about skeletons-talk about x-rays being a photo of the inside of your body, how is that different from a regular photo.
+Activity: Teacher will show x-rays, read book about skeletons-talk about x-rays being a photo of the inside of your body, how is that different from a regular photo?

-TW let students choose cut-out of children that most matches their skin tone (I used a pad of tear off little people in various skin tones-made by Roylco, available in most art catalogs) Students color and draw on the paper to match what they look like and what they are wearing.
+made by Roylco, available at Dick Blick) Students color and draw on the paper to match what they look like and what they are wearing.
 While they are working, I went around and stapled their person to a sheet of 9 X 12 (23 x 30.5 cm) black Construction Paper.
 When the students were close to being finished with the picture of the outside of their bodies...

-TW demonstrate how to draw skeletons with white chalk or white crayon.
-(I had them trace around the person with Drawing Pencils first so the skeleton would stay inside the body)
+Teacher will demonstrate how to draw skeletons with white chalk or white crayon.
+(I had them trace around the person with a pencil first so the skeleton would stay inside the body)

 Students will make x-ray picture of themselves under the first picture.